 Enforcement of MFA for each user, including service accounts, in your partner directory, can affect any automation or integration that uses user credentials for authentication.
 So it's important that you identify which accounts are being used in these situations.
 See the following list of sample applications or services to consider:

 Control panel used to provision resources on behalf of your customers

 Integration with any platform that is used for invoicing (as it relates to the CSP program) and supporting your customers

 PowerShell scripts that use the Az, AzureRM, Microsoft Graph PowerShell, and other modules

 The preceding list isn't comprehensive, so it's important that you perform a complete assessment of any application or service in your environment that uses user credentials for authentication.
 To contend with the requirement for MFA, you should implement the guidance in the Secure Application Model framework where possible.

 Accessing your environment

 To better understand what or who is authenticating without being challenged for MFA, we recommend that you review sign-in activity.
-Through Azure Active Directory Premium, you can use the sign-in report.
-For more information about this subject, see Sign-in activity reports in the Azure Active Directory portal.
-If you don't have Azure Active Directory Premium, or if you're looking for a way obtain this sign-in activity through PowerShell, then you'll need to use the Get-PartnerUserSignActivity cmdlet from the Partner Center PowerShell module.
+Through Microsoft Entra ID P1 or P2, you can use the sign-in report.
+For more information about this subject, see Sign-in activity reports in the Microsoft Entra admin center.
+If you don't have Microsoft Entra ID P1 or P2, or if you're looking for a way obtain this sign-in activity through PowerShell, then you'll need to use the Get-PartnerUserSignActivity cmdlet from the Partner Center PowerShell module.